Masquerade-Circus/buffalo-bench/README.md

 * `times`: An array of times for each cycle.
 * `options`: The options object passed to the constructor.
 * `stamp`: A timestamp representing when the benchmark was created.
-* `runTime`: The total time taken to run the benchmark, this does not include beforeEach, afterEach, onStrart and onComplete hooks.
+* `runTime`: The total time taken to run the benchmark, this does not include beforeEach, afterEach, before and after hooks.
-* `totalTime`: The total time taken to run the benchmark including beforeEach, afterEach, onStart and onComplete hooks.
+* `totalTime`: The total time taken to run the benchmark including beforeEach, afterEach, before and after hooks.

 The `Benchmark` instance has the following methods:
 * `run`: Async method that runs the benchmark.